HanielB/2020.1-lp/index.md

 <!-- Mod 1 - Mod 3 - Mod 4 - Mod 2 -->
 <!-- ``` -->

-# Module 0: SML introduction
+# Topic 0: SML introduction

 An introduction to functional programming and the Standard ML (SML) programming language.